Maintenance and Operations

 Proper maintenance and operation of the stormwater drainage system helps minimize pollutants entering City surface waters.
 Since streets act as collection channels during a rainstorm, they must be considered part of the stormwater drainage system.
 Maintenance of the storm drainage system includes:

-- Cleaning and repairing damage to storm drain lines, catch basins and manholes
+- Cleaning and repairing damage to storm drain lines, catch basins and manholes.

-- Inspecting and maintaining pump stations, grit chambers, stormwater ponds and storm drain outlets
+- Inspecting and maintaining pump stations, grit chambers, stormwater ponds and storm drain outlets.

 - Removal and proper disposal of sediment and nutrients (mostly sand and fertilizer) from storm drain structures.
 Catch basins and grit chambers are cleaned many times each year at regular intervals to remove trash and other materials, such as sand from winter snow and ice control operations.

-In 2010, Minneapolis Sewer Operations personnel:
+For example, in 2016 Minneapolis Sewer Operations personnel:

 Sanitary Sewer System